Techtonica/curriculum/projects/minimal-api-project.md

 - Save all details from your database instance into your local project securely, making them into variables usable in your js files.

 **Unit Tests**
-- Create at least one passing unit test for each API endpoint.
+- Create at least one passing unit test for each route.

 ```PAUSE:  Take a lunch break, and then move onto part 2.```